Undergraduate Course Allocation through Competitive Markets: Simulations

-Phase II takes the course prices obtained in Phase I and works to reduce the excess course demand.
-The phase ensures that no courses are over-enrolled by more than $k-1=4$ seats and that the distribution of over-enrolled courses is smaller than the one observed in the data (see Table \ref{tab:binding-capacity}).\footnote{Doing so guarantees that the allocation both has an aggregate market-clearing error below the bound in Theorem \ref{theorem:existence} and meets the good-by-good bound of \cite{nguyenvohra2022}.} As a result of Phase II, an allocation with a market-clearing error greater than the theoretical bound $\alpha$ might be obtained.
-In this case, the algorithm repeats Phases I and II.
-If there are more than $6$ iterations of Phases I and II, the algorithm restarts with a new set of initial prices.
-Appendix \ref{subsec:algorithm} provides more details about Phases I and II.
+The search process has two phases.
+Phase I starts with an educated guess for course prices based on students' utility-maximizing course schedules.
+The algorithm searches in the lower-dimensional space of $t$ parameters for a market-clearing error smaller than the theoretical bound $\alpha = \sqrt{kM/2}\approx 43.5$, iteratively computing each student's utility-maximizing schedule and adjusting prices proportional to the number of over and under-enrolled seats.
+We move to Phase II if the market-clearing error fails to improve within a certain number of iterations or if the improvement is smaller than $1\%$ after the theoretical bound has been reached.
+Phase II takes the Phase I prices and works to reduce excess demand, ensuring that no course is over-enrolled by more than $k-1=4$ seats and the distribution of over-enrolled courses is smaller than the one observed in the data (see Table \ref{tab:binding-capacity}).\footnote{ Doing so guarantees the allocation has a market-clearing error below the bound in Theorem \ref{theorem:existence} and meets the good-by-good bound of \cite{lin2022allocation}.
+A proof on the existence of an equilibirum with the good-by-good bound in our setting is available by request.} We return back to Phase I if an allocation with a market-clearing error greater than $\alpha$ is obtained in Phase II.

-{\bf The Deferred Acceptance mechanism with single and multiple tie-breakings.} These two mechanisms use the student-proposing deferred acceptance algorithm to allocate course seats to students.
-The only difference between the two variants is how they break ties between students at the same level of priority in a course.
+{\bf The Deferred Acceptance mechanism with single and multiple tie-breakings.} These mechanisms use the student-proposing deferred acceptance algorithm to allocate course seats and differ in how they break ties between students at the same level of priority in a course.
 The first variant uses a single tie-breaking order across all courses.
-To break ties, we use the budgets assigned in the PMP mechanism, placing students with the largest budgets first.
-We refer to this version of the mechanism as DA-STB.
+To break ties, we use the budgets assigned in the PMP mechanism, placing students with larger budgets earlier.
+Without any course seat reservations, this mechanism is equivalent to a random serial dictatorship (with students ordered by seniority and ties broken randomly) and can lead to significant envy between students.
 The second variant uses multiple, course-specific tie-breakings.
-We refer to this version of the mechanism as DA-MTB.
-Both versions have received a thorough analysis in the many-to-one matching literature \citep[see, e.g.,][]{erdil2008,erdil2017two}.\footnote{As students can take more than one course, neither DA-STB nor DA-MTB is strategy-proof \citep[see][]{roth1982economics}.
-However, \cite{AzevedoBudish2019} establish that both mechanisms are strategy-proof in the large.}
+We refer to these mechanisms as DA-STB and DA-MTB, respectively.
+Both have received a thorough analysis in the many-to-one matching literature, but their many-to-many counterparts are underexplored \citep[see, e.g.,][]{erdil2008,erdil2017two}.